Your Community Representative

 Listening and Leading by Example

 Representation means constantly listening to our residents.
-I have established regular communication with various cultural communities within our city.
+I have established regular communication with various cultural communities within our community.
 I have also reestablished a Youth Commission in Columbia Heights.

 Mayor Amáda Márquez Simula encourages a young cancer survivor, both dressed as Wonder Woman.